-The housing application must be typed or printed in ink.
+The housing application must be completed online via MyEC.
 A \$60 room deposit must accompany the housing application in order for the housing reservation to be complete.

 STUDENT ACCOUNTS

 Payment of students' expenses may be made by cash, check or money order.
 Checks should be made out to EAST CENTRAL COMMUNITY COLLEGE.